×

 "Likes - Climate is great.
 Busy, dynamic city.
 Great public transport.
 Food range and quality is very good.
 Excellent links to other cities (HSR, Airlines) Dislikes - Cost of housing, lack of services aimed at foreigners/expats, poor traffic enforcement, allowing ebikes on the footpath," explained one expat living in Shenzhen.

 "Expats and digital nomads often appreciate the low cost of living in China, as well as the variety of cultural experiences available.
 They also enjoy the convenience of modern infrastructure, such as high-speed rail and the availability of international cuisine.
 On the other hand, some expats and digital nomads find the language barrier and cultural differences to be challenging.
-Additionally, the air pollution in some cities can be a deterrent for some," said one expat in living in China.
+Additionally, the air pollution in some cities can be a deterrent for some," said one in China.

 Get Quote